 We hope you love the products we recommend!
 Just so you know, Men with Kids may collect a share of sales or other compensation from the links on this page.

-Also, if you’re interested in mastering your bbq skills , Aaron Franklin, the bbq genius, is actually teaching Texas-Style BBQ in Masterclass!
-All classes are available On Demand for just $90 USD.
-The excitement doesn’t just stop at just 1 class – your audience can pay $180 for an All Access Pass, which allows for access to ALL MasterClass content for 1 year!
+Also, if you’re interested in mastering your bbq or cooking skills in general, Gordon Ramsay, the cooking genius, is actually teaching a cooking class in Masterclass!
+All classes are available On Demand for a $180 Annual Membership, which allows for access to ALL MasterClass content for 1 year!

 Kansas City Style Ribs